rajeshtilwani3/bizongo/README.md

 ## Question - 1 Docker app

-go to the docker-app folder, and run docker-compse up command to start the containers
+go to the docker-app folder, and run **docker-compose build** to build the images and then **docker-compose up** command to start the containers